-Gov. Cuomo recognized that his agenda for marijuana is indicative of a "national trend and dramatic shift in public opinion concerning marijuana," and stated that the recreational use of marijuana poses "little to no threat to public safety."4 circumstances an employee's use of marijuana, a drug that is illegal under federal law, is permitted under state law when certified for use by an authorized physician.
-The New York Compassionate Care Act (the CCA), signed into law in July 2014, provided for legalization of the use of medical marijuana for persons with serious illnesses.5
+Gov. Cuomo recognized that his agenda for marijuana is indicative of a "national trend and dramatic shift in public opinion concerning marijuana," and stated that the recreational use of marijuana poses "little to no threat to public safety."

+New York is already a medical marijuana state-meaning that under certain circumstances an employee's use of marijuana, a drug that is illegal under federal law, is permitted under state law when certified for use by an authorized physician.
+The New York Compassionate Care Act (the CCA), signed into law in July 2014, provided for legalization of the use of medical marijuana for persons with serious illnesses.